Nobody Knows (Darin song)

 "Nobody Knows" is a song by Swedish singer, Darin, released in February 2012 as the lead single from his's sixth studio album Exit.
 The song was written by Darin, Tony Nilsson, Niklas Rune and Bilal Hajji and produced by Nilsson.

-Despite not having entered the Swedish Singles Chart, the single has sold over 40,000 copies in Sweden.
+Despite not having entered the Swedish Singles Chart, the single has sold over 40,000 copies in Sweden, being certified platinum in August 2012.